danishin/webrtc-automator/README.md

 # TODO
 1. Haven't checked if `fetch` or `update` actually works.
 Since my internet connection is too slow for it.
 Will do when back at home.

-2. Rectify README.md

-3. Currently only supports iOS.
+2. Currently only supports iOS.

 # Installation